HIV drug resistance: Potential limited effects of current drugs

 In 2004, one study estimated the percentage of the American HIV positive population with some form of drug resistance to be 76.3%.
 A more recent study in South Korea estimated that 50% of their HIV positive population had multi-drug resistant strains of HIV, while 10% had multi-class resistant strains.
 Multi-class resistant strains pose a larger problem because each class includes many drugs, and eliminating use of an entire class of drugs severely limits treatment options.
 These studies indicate that the incidence of resistance varies greatly based on geographic location.

-In their 2017 HIV Drug Resistance Report, the World Health Organization conducted surveys in 14 countries to estimate the prevalence of resistance to HIV medications.
+In their 2017 HIV Drug Resistance Report, the World Health Organization (WHO) conducted surveys in 14 countries to estimate the prevalence of resistance to HIV medications.
 One subgroup included only HIV-positive patients who had just initiated antiretroviral therapy in order to assess the prevalence of HIV drug resistance in treatment-naive patients, deemed "pretreatment drug resistance."
-Resistance to NNRTIs in this patient population ranged from 2.7% (in Myanmar) to 15.9% (in Uganda).
+Resistance to non-nucleoside reverse transcriptase inhibitors (NNRTIs), one class of HIV treatments, in this patient population ranged from 2.7% (in Myanmar) to 15.9% (in Uganda).
 Resistance to NRTIs ranged from 0.3% (in Namibia) to 6.8% (in Nicaragua).
 Resistance to protease inhibitors ranged from 0.3% (in Cameroon and Myanmar) to 2.6% (in Mexico).
 Resistance to NNRTI + NRTI combination therapy ranged from 0.2% (in Myanmar) to 4.6% (in Uganda).
+In the 2024 HIV Drug Resistance Report, the World Health Organization found that the number of HIV patients with primary NNRTI resistance rose to 10%.
+A patient's prior exposure to ARTs increased the risk of NNRTI resistance three fold.

+Dolutegravir (DTG), an INSTI drug, is a WHO-recommended first-line treatment.
+First-line treatments are the first treatment plan for someone diagnosed with HIV.
+For patients receiving DTG, 3.9%-8.6% of them (the specific percentage depending on the country) developed DTG resistance.
+The percentage went up to 19.6% for patients who had tried other ARTs but then transitioned to DTG when they had a high viral load.
+These resistance rates are higher than what the clinical trials for DTG predicted.